mgrauer/booklist/index.md

 --T. S. Eliot

 * Sam Walton, Made in America, by Sam Walton with John Huey, 1993; Audiobook `4.5`
+* Skin in the Game: Hidden Asymmetries in Daily Life, by Nassim Nicholas Taleb, 2018; Audiobook `4.5`
+* Made to Stick: Why Some Ideas Survive and Others Die, by Chip Heath and Dan Heath, 2007; 306p `4.5`
 * Thinking in Bets: Making Smarter Decisions When You Don't Have All the Facts, by Annie Duke, 2018; 288p `4`
 * Silence: In the Age of Noise, by Erling Kagge (Author) and Becky L. Crook (Translator), 2017; 158p `4`
 * The Little Book that Still Beats the Market, by Joel Greenblatt, 2010; 183p `4`